Understanding CodeTwo Email Signatures for Office 365

 The program will allow you to create email signature rules that will add signatures to emails sent via Office 365, using any device and email client.

 The program’s backend, the CodeTwo Email Azure Service, resides on Microsoft Azure servers and is responsible for processing your emails and stamping them with signatures.
 This is also where your rules and settings are kept.
-The Admin Console, which is used to create rules and design signatures, is a ClickOnce app.
+The Manage Signatures App, which is used to create rules and design signatures, is a ClickOnce app.
 It is installed locally and features a self-updating mechanism.

 Find out more on CodeTwo Email Signatures for Office 365 in the software's overview article.

 To launch the program, you will have to provide your global admin login details.
 Rest assured that your login and passwords are safe, as we use Azure's OAuth 2.0 authorization, which means we do not receive or store your credentials.
 During the registration process, the program will ask you to create connectors that will reroute emails sent by users of your choosing through the CodeTwo Email Azure Service.
 In other words, you do not have to create connectors for all users, but only for selected users in your organization.

 Please bear in mind that it might take a while to cache your Active Directory data onto the CodeTwo Email Azure Service after you set up the program.
 Connectors should work approximately after 15 minutes, but for the transport rule, which is also created during the setup, it can take up to 1 hour until it goes live.